Yogesh Chander Modi

-Yogesh Chander Modi (Y.C.
-Modi) (YC Modi) is the former Director-General/chief of the National Investigation Agency (NIA) of India.
-A 1984 batch officer of the Assam-Meghalaya cadre, Y.C.
+Yogesh Chander Modi (born 8 May 1961) is the former Director-General/Chief of the National Investigation Agency (NIA) of India.
+A retired 1984 batch officer of the Assam-Meghalaya cadre, Y.C.
 Modi has over 33 years of experience in the Indian Police Service (IPS).
-He was designated the Director-General of the NIA on October 30, 2017 and will hold the position till his superannuation on May 31, 2021.
-The Director-General is highest ranking agency executive in the NIA appointed by central/federal government of India, and Y.C.
+He served as Director-General of the NIA from October 30, 2017 and held this position till his superannuation on May 31, 2021.
+The Director-General is highest ranking agency executive in the NIA appointed by the Central Government of India, and Y.C.
 Modi is the 4th person to hold this post after Radha Vinod Raju, SC Sinha and Sharad Kumar.

 Career in Indian Police Service

 Y.C.
-Modi worked with the Central Bureau of Investigation (CBI) for a period of around 10 years in two stints (2002-2010 and 2015-2017) where he handled Special Crime and Economic Offences besides Anti-Corruption cases.
-From 1991-2002,he worked with Cabinet Secretariat of India and did various postings including one outside India.
-In the States of Assam and Meghalaya, he was posted as SDPO, Distt S.P., DIG(Range) and Additional Director General of Police (Law & Order).
+Modi worked with the Central Bureau of Investigation (CBI) for a period of around 10 years in two stints (2002-2010 and 2015–2017) where he handled Special Crime and Economic Offences besides Anti-Corruption cases.
+From 1991 to 2002, he worked with Cabinet Secretariat of India and did various postings including one outside India.
+In the States of Assam and Meghalaya, he was posted as SDPO, Distt S.P., DIG (Range) and Additional Director General of Police (Law & Order).
 Prior to joining the NIA on promotion, he was working as Additional Director, CBI, New Delhi.
-Modi had joined the NIA as Officer on Special Duty (OSD) on September 22, 2017 and shortly after was made the Director-General.
+Modi had joined the NIA as Officer on Special Duty (OSD) on September 22, 2017, and shortly after was made the Director-General and served their till 31 May 2021.

 Recognition

-He was awarded with the Police Medal for Meritorious Service in 2001 and the President’s Police Medal for Distinguished Service in the year 2008.
+He was awarded with the Police Medal for Meritorious Service in 2001 and the President's Police Medal for Distinguished Service in the year 2008.